 Terrain:

-• High altitude; including steep, rocky terrain and snow
+High altitude; including steep, rocky terrain and snow in winter

 Crampons and Ice axes